 “Yore next, sah,” said Kip, patting Jonathan on the back.
 “Ah’ll cover ya.”

 Jonathan didn’t argue.
-He grabbed a hold of the rope and hoisted himself up, one rung at a time.
+He grabbed aholdh of the rope and hoisted himself up, one rung at a time.
 He paused to fire a shot at one of the zombies, which had come up from behind Kip.

 “Thank you, sah,” Kip called, swinging around to see the fallen corpse at his feet.
 “Much obliged.”